More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 Mount Everest flight options

 The one-hour flights are scheduled first thing in the morning when the visibility is often best.
 This time of year, the flights only fly about half the time due to poor visibility.
-But we knew we’d get our money back ($185) if the flight was canceled so we decided to roll the dice.
+But we’ll get our money back if the flight is canceled so we decide to roll the dice.

-Our travel agency books us with Simrik Airlines which has options at 6:30am and 7:30am.
-Since the 7:30am is sold out for tomorrow, we settle for the 6:30am.
+The travel agency books us with Simrik Airlines which has flights at 6:30am and 7:30am.
+The 7:30am is sold out for tomorrow, so we settle for the 6:30am.

 Arrival at the airport